Reliability Upgrade for Southern Colorado

 To maintain reliable delivery of power and meet current and future demand from customers, the Reliability Upgrade for Southern Colorado will ensure reliable power — now and in the future — by upgrading our infrastructure via a transmission line stretching from Pueblo West to Cañon City and three new substations in Pueblo West, Penrose and Cañon City.

-The transmission line will also enhance the integrity of the existing power grid to continue providing safe, reliable energy and empower economic development and prosperity for every community it passes through by significantly reducing the chance of service loss, improving overall reliability of the system and providing additional capacity for future growth.
+The transmission line will enhance the integrity of the existing power grid to continue providing safe, reliable energy and empower economic development and prosperity for every community it passes through by significantly reducing the chance of service loss, improving overall reliability of the system and providing additional capacity for future growth.

-A growing power and reliability demand
+Supporting growing demand and reliability

 We consistently evaluate our system for factors that could impact the reliability or safety of the electric service we deliver.
 Age and capacity are two core factors.
-Continued growth and the need for additional infrastructure to serve communities like Pueblo West, Penrose and Cañon City, is driving a proposed project to ensure delivery of the reliable electric service that our region needs to thrive.
+Continued growth and the need for additional infrastructure to serve communities like Pueblo West, Penrose and Cañon City, is driving this project to ensure delivery of the reliable electric service that our region needs to thrive.
 In the last few years, Pueblo West alone set an all-time historical system peak load and experienced a 48 percent load growth, meaning we’re close to having more demand than ability to deliver electricity.
 In Penrose and Cañon City, if service on our one transmission line is interrupted, customers in those communities could experience a total loss of power.

 Reliability is key